2454767l/SpeakEasy/README.md

 - `flutter pub get'

 ## Features
 This Mobile Application was developed using Android Studio Development Environment with the Flutter Framework.
+The Application is currently a prototype and is not complete.
+The current state of the application is a Skeleton of the Speakeasy App with Video recording and uploading to firebase functionality that can be found by navigating to the 'Practice' page.

+## Initializing Firebase in the App
+As mentioned above, this SpeakEasy Prototype includes the feature to upload video recordings to FireBase.
+In order to make use of this functionality, you will need to update the firebase repository linked with the App to your own firebase repository, follow this link for a tutorial on how to do this: https://www.youtube.com/watch?v=EXp0gq9kGxI&t=888s

 ## Credits